Afghanistan

 Aug 2021: US and allied military evacuations have finished at OAKB/Kabul airport.
 It is now under Taliban control.
 The FAA advises that there are no longer any ATC services available here, along with the entire OAKX/Kabul FIR.

-Read: OpsGroup Note - Afghanistan Ops Update & Situation Overview AUG2023
+Read: OpsGroup Note - Afghanistan Ops Update and Situation Overview July 2024

 Current warnings list :